 Common mistakes Welsh higher-rate buyers (and their advisers) make

 Using pre-11-December-2024 rates.
-The 1-percentage-point uplift means any calculation referencing 4% / 7.5% / 9% / 11.5% / 14% / 16% is out of date.
-Calculators and competitor pages frequently lag the December 2024 change.
+After the 1-percentage-point uplift, any calculation built on 4% / 7.5% / 9% / 11.5% / 14% / 16% is out of date.
+Online calculators and guides often lag the December 2024 change.